Modern Languages and Cultural Studies offers MA and PhD degree programs in four major areas, or streams:

-Students in this route complete 6 seminars in their first year of study and a final Portfolio made up of at least 3 professional development modules as well as a thesis (50–70 pages).
+Students in this route complete 6 seminars in their first year of study and a final Portfolio made up of at least 3 professional development modules as well as a thesis (the guideline is approximately 50-70 pages).
 The thesis work is supported by an academic writing course taken in the third term of study (Fall).

 Students wishing to pursue a PhD in MLCS (4 years) in any of the streams complete 6 seminars in their first year of study, a final Portfolio made up of at least 3 professional development modules, and a dissertation.
 Further courses taken in the second year of study are designed to support students in their academic development, including an academic writing course to support article writing and two exam colloquia to support student success in comprehensive and candidacy exams.